Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 }
 ```

-You can see we evaluate if the window position is smaller than the last scrolled position.
+We can see if the window position is smaller than the last scrolled position.
-If yes, it means we should scroll up and add the `scroll-up` class.
+If yes, we should scroll up and add the `scroll-up` class.

 This class will transform the negative position of the header.